plazas/bf_hxrg_ppl/README.md

 Here the code uses “badger.getRampsFromFiles”  so make sure you can import “badger” or that you at least have the required files in your directory.

+Time along the code is in miliseconds, because it is read from the files produced by the PPL, which record time in thse units.
+Thus, sometimes we need to multiply by 1000 (c.f., "plot_fn.py") to report time in seconds (as is done in the paper).

 #### 5. Stack data

 If the number of files is less than 40, take the median.
 If it is larger, split the list in 3, take the median of each part, and then the mean of the last 3 medians.
 This is to avoid running out of memory.